rscoville25/capstone_project/README.md

 Presentation: https://docs.google.com/presentation/d/1PacxHIfX7yGOFtNrbNkDDFRxle_-2seZQ9nFBgyuNDE/edit?usp=sharing

+### For the full release reflection, read Reflection.md

 ## Resources Used
 - **Godot**: The game engine used to build the project.
 I chose it because learning a new language (C++ or C#) would be too much to finish within the time I'm given.
 It's also a bit more user friendly than Unreal Engine and I don't like Unity.
   - https://godotengine.org/